sh1boot/sh1boot.github.io/drafts/ciscv.md

 `offset` -> `immediate`), and then unroll that across all the opcodes (`lb`, `lbu`, `lh`, etc..) it needs to complete the set.

+Typical savings come from sharing `rd` and `rs1` (as `rsd`) encoding, and from 'chain' rules where the first result is used only by the second operation before being discarded, and so neither the destination register nor its reference in the next op need to be encoded explicitly.
+Implicit `sp` is used a lot as well, but that saving is usually spent on a longer offset for large stack frames.

-## Decoding
+## Decoding and execution

-In its most primitive form the supposition is than an instruction decoder would decode the first slot normally (with the caveat that the destination register is not in the usual location), while also preparing another normal-looking 32-bit word to feed back to the same instruction decoder on the subsequent cycle.
+In the simplest implementation an instruction decoder would decode the first slot normally (with the caveat that the destination register is not in the usual location), while also preparing another conventional 32-bit instruction word to feed back to the same instruction decoder for the next decode step.

-Alternatively, a multi-issue implementation could ingest the packet as a single instruction and split it into &micro;-ops at a more convenient stage in the pipeline.
-Or implement it as a single, fused instruction when possible.
+Alternatively, an implementation might ingest the packet as a single instruction and split it into &micro;-ops at a more convenient stage in the pipeline.
+A more aggressively optimised implementation could fuse them into a single operation when practical.

-Regardless of the implementation, the execution model is _as if_ the packet contains two independent instructions executed sequentially, with the standard 2-in-1-out operand contract on each slot.
-Potentially with some corner cases made 'undefined' for a performance advantage if necessary (eg., non-canonical chains, or whether the temporary register lands in a chain).
+Regardless of the implementation, the execution model is _as if_ the packet contains two ordinary RISC-V instructions executed sequentially, each consuming its operands and producing it's normal architectural result in turn.
+Potentially with some corner cases made illegal (or undefined encoding space) for a performance advantage if necessary (eg., non-canonical chains, or whether the temporary register lands in a chain).
+Essentially slot B observes all the architectural effects of slot A, with all that that entails, and we just try to avoid (prohibit or allow no encoding for) situations where that can cause headaches.

+Similarly, some packets, like `rsd-alu-pair`, specify independent destination registers for each slot, meaning they're able to encode cases where the second slot must depend on the result of the first.
+This might offer code density gains but it may raise pipeline headaches, so encoding such dependencies should probably be prohibited.
+If it remains legal then it must still behave _as if_ sequential.

 At present there's no optimisation for ease of decode, other than an attempt to align the operand fields consistently.
 The remaining ten